msolo/jsonr/README.md

 ### `jsonr`

-`jsonr` is unix-esque tool to filter out comments and trailing commas so standard tools like `jq` are still useful.
+`jsonr` is simple tool to filter out comments and trailing commas so standard tools like `jq` are still useful.
+The output mimics the input so that the order of fields in an object is preserved.

 ```
 go install github.com/msolo/jsonr/cmd/jsonr